faizan1234567/gpt_nano/README.md

 Suggestions and PRs welcome.

 # Acknowledgements
-- This repository is based on the [video lecture](https://www.youtube.com/watch?v=kCc8FmEb1nY) and [GitHub repository](https://github.com/karpathy/ng-video-lecture) by Karpathy.
+- This repository is based on the [video lecture](https://www.youtube.com/watch?v=kCc8FmEb1nY)
 - The transformer architecture was introduced in the [Attention is All You Need paper](https://arxiv.org/abs/1706.03762).
 - The Shakespeare dataset [here](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt)
 - Command line code implementation and configs parameter values from [this cool repoistory](https://github.com/Usman-Rafique/GPT-Nano/tree/main)